drzoid14/earbugs-frontend/README.md

 [Try it here](https://whispering-island-53296.herokuapp.com "EarBugs")

-EarBugs is a site where you can pair up songs that sound the same to play their similar sections and listen to them side by side.
+EarBugs was developed because I always end up singing one song overtop another.
+This is a site where you can pair up songs that sound the same to play their similar sections and listen to them side by side.
+Once created you can share these comparisons.

 <img src="screenshots/welcome.PNG" width=300 alt="landing page">